About Positive Nutrition

 In 2005, Julie started Positive Nutrition, a private practice providing nutrition services.
 Positive Nutrition was created with the goal of providing appropriate nutrition instruction to individuals and groups, specifically to prevent disordered eating.

 Julie has conducted individual nutrition consultations as well as provided group nutrition educations and presentations.
 She specializes in innate eating, family nutrition, disordered eating counseling, and "food coaching" for athletes.
 Julie has also been involved with providing nutrition education to students from elementary school through college.
 Julie enjoys helping clients of all ages.
 She has helped preschool-age children learn about nutrition as well as worked with a small business on a healthy eating program.

 Since relocating Positive Nutrition to metro Atlanta in 2007, Julie's goal is to help make the area residents healthier and happier.
 She is involved in various local networking groups to promote nutrition education, wellness, and treatment and prevention of disordered eating.
 She writes articles and continues to work on gradually writing a book about nutrition.

-Julie lives in Canton, GA, with her husband of twenty years, their fifteen-year-old son, their thirteen-year-old daughter, and their seven-year-old boy/girl twins.
+Julie lives in Canton, GA, with her husband of twenty years, their sixteen-year-old son, their thirteen-year-old daughter, and their eight-year-old boy/girl twins.